They can work for particular publications, or they can work on a freelance basis for a variety of magazines.

 - Consumer or specialist magazines

 There are routes into a career in editorial for both school leavers and university graduates.
-However, entry into the profession without a degree is becoming less and less usual.
+However, entry into the profession without a degree is becoming less and less common.

 It can be difficult to secure a position as a magazine journalist without relevant work experience.
 Although work experience placements and internships in this area are often unpaid, there are some paid opportunities or those where expenses are covered.